myaut/dtrace-stap-book/book/kernel/virtmem.md

 Virtual memory is distributed between applications and kernel by a subsystem which called _kernel allocator_.
 It may be used both for applications and for internal kernel buffers such as ethernet packets, block input-output buffers, etc.

 Lower layer of the kernel allocator is a _page allocator_.
-It maintains lists of _free pages_ which are immidiately available to consumers, _cache pages_ which are cached filesystem data and may be easily evicted and _used pages_ that has to be reclaimed thus being writing on disk swap device.
+It maintains lists of _free pages_ which are immediately available to consumers, _cache pages_ which are cached filesystem data and may be easily evicted and _used pages_ that has to be reclaimed thus being writing on disk swap device.
 Page allocation is performed by `page_create_va()` function in Solaris which provides `page-get` and `page-get-page` static probes:
 ```
 # dtrace -qn '
 	page-get* {